zixuantannn/sc2002-bto/README.md

 ## Getting Started

-Welcome to our BTO Management System repository.
-This is a system designed to manage the allocation and tracking of Build-To-Order (BTO) flats.
+Welcome to our BTO Management System repository. \n This is a system designed to manage the allocation nand tracking of Build-To-Order (BTO) flats.
 This tool helps users track their application status, manage their data, and generate reports.